Bronze baby syndrome

 Bronze baby syndrome (BBS) is a rare side effect of phototherapy for neonatal jaundice.
-The exact mechanism of discoloration is not yet known.
+The exact mechanism of discoloration is not known.

-In 1972, physicians Arthur E. Kopelman, Ralph S. Brown, and Gerard B. Odell first described the phenomenon in the literature.
+The phenomenon was first described in 1972, by physicians Arthur E. Kopelman, Ralph S. Brown, and Gerard B. Odell.

 BBS occurs when a neonate receiving phototherapy for neonatal jaundice also has a component of direct hyperbilirubinemia.
 The combination of direct hyperbilirubinemia and phototherapy causes a distinctive bronze/grey discoloration of the skin of the infant.
-This discoloration of the skin cells is permanent through the life of the cells, so it can take 3-4 weeks to resolve, as the new skin cells made will not have the discoloration.
+The discoloration is permanent through the life of the skin cells, so can take 3-4 weeks to resolve as old skin cells are replaced by new without discoloration.

-This discoloration is not overall harmful to the infant, but it is cosmetically concerning to parents and it is hypothesized that it could interfere with transcutaneous monitoring of infants, like pulse oximetry and transcutaneous carbon dioxide monitors used in intensive care, but that effect is not fully studied yet, since the effect is so rare.
+This discoloration is not overall harmful to the infant but may be cosmetically concerning to parents, and it is hypothesized that it could interfere with transcutaneous monitoring of infants, like pulse oximetry and transcutaneous carbon dioxide monitors used in intensive care.
+That effect is not yet fully studied due to the rarity of the condition.

-Development of BBS is an indication to consider proceeding to exchange transfusion for hyperbilirubinemia in the neonate, though some have reported successful continued treatment despite development of the condition.
+Development of BBS is an indication to consider proceeding to exchange transfusion for hyperbilirubinemia in the neonate, though some report successful continued treatment despite the condition.